EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/Raspberry_Pi.md

 # How to Run TensorFlow Lite Object Detection Models on the Raspberry Pi (with Optional Coral USB Accelerator)

-**This guide is still under construction!
-Expected completion date for Part 1: 10/19/19.
-Expected Completion date for Part 2: 10/22/19.** In the meantime, you can use the guide [here](https://github.com/tensorflow/examples/tree/master/lite/examples/object_detection/raspberry_pi).
+**Part 2 of this guide, which shows how to use the Coral USB Accelerator, is still under construction!
+Expected completion date: 10/22/19.** In the meantime, you can use the guide [here](https://github.com/tensorflow/examples/tree/master/lite/examples/object_detection/raspberry_pi).

 *(Insert fancy .gif showing TFLite and EdgeTPU performance here!)*